Microchip-MPLAB-Harmony/net_apps_pic32mz/docs/GUID-91DACBA9-7604-4BAE-8BEE-D3EB8B3AEB4E.md

     -   Connect the RealICE, or ICD to the RJ-11 port on the Starter Kit I/O Expansion Board

-    -   Connect a USB Mini-b \(5 pin\) cable to the DEBUG USB port connect an Ethernet cable to the Ethernet Port
+    -   Connect a USB Mini-b \(5 pin\) cable to the DEBUG USB port<br />connect an Ethernet cable to the Ethernet Port

     -   Connect the 9V power supply to the Starter Kit I/O Expansion Board